ART THERAPY CLINICAL PLACEMENT B

 |Readings||On being a supervisee: Creating learning partnerships||Recommended||Carroll, M. & Gilbert, M. (2006)||MELBOURNE: PSYCHOZ PUBLICATIONS|

 |Readings||The institution as a holding environment for the therapist.
 In A. Robbins (Ed.), The artist as therapist||Recommended||Gonzalez Dolginko, B. & Robbins, A. (2000)||LONDON: JESSICA KINGSLEY|

 Graduate capabilities & intended learning outcomes

-01. Demonstrate ability to initiate engagement with a variety of clients in view of undertaking individual and group art therapy.
+01. Engage effectively with a variety of clients in individual and group art therapy.